 Free online streaming video of historically significant videos produced by WGBH.
 Includes transcripts.
 On a separate site is the WGBH American Experience television series; many of the the episodes can be viewed online.

-Site is provided by the Project for Excellence in Journalism and the Committee of Concerned Journalists.
+Assesses the state of news in society.
 Includes a link to The State of the News Media Annual Report as well as other research reports and analysis.

 - On the Media

 On the Media is a National Public Radio Program that reflects on how the media covered events in the weekly news.
 It also discusses issues in the media such as freedom of information.

 An online site about reporting, writing, and editing.
 Links to the top story of the day, along with links to the most recent articles submitted by various contributors and Institute staff members.
 Poynter's News University offers free self-directed courses such as Newsgathering Law & Liability: A Guide for Reporting or Watching TV News: How to be a smarter viewer.